Rpc-h/latency-monitor/terraform/README.md

 - `make env=staging plan`: Create terraform plan of changes to be applied
 - `make env=staging apply`: Apply planned changes into GCP infrastructure
 - `make env=staging destroy`: Destroy all infrastructure from GCP infrastructure

+For making changes in production the environment is `make env=production ...`